craftcms/docs/docs/3.x/extend/graphql.md

     }
 );
 ```

+The key should be the field name, and the value can be one or more classes that define it.

 Any classes you provide determine the context for that field to be eager-loadable.
 You may otherwise pass `*` which, if present, allows that field to be used and eager loaded anywhere at all: